General Arts and Science (GAAS) Diploma or Liberal Arts Diploma to Bachelor of Arts (General major) Degree Transfer Program

 Program Information

-The Bachelor of Administration program continues to serve those students interested in obtaining a broad-based business education with an emphasis on general administration and entrepreneurship.
-This program continues to provide a reasonable time frame for individuals employed full-time, seeking to complete a business degree on a part-time basis.
+The Bachelor of Administration program serves those students interested in obtaining a broad-based business education with an emphasis on general administration and entrepreneurship.
+This program provides a reasonable time frame for individuals employed full-time, seeking to complete a business degree on a part-time basis.
 Courses in this program are scheduled in the evenings, on a rotating basis, to permit students to take courses outside of regular work hours.
 For these reasons the program provides a vital service and linkage to the local business community.

 The curriculum includes learning experiences in:

-• Management-specific knowledge and skill areas that include ethical and legal responsibilities in organizations and society, financial theories, analysis, reporting and markets; creation of value through the integrated production and marketing of goods, services, and information; group and individual dynamics in organizations; statistical data analysis and management science as they support decision-making processes throughout an organization; information technologies as they influence the structure and processes of organizations and economies, and as they influence the roles and techniques of management; domestic and global economic environments of organizations.
+• Management-specific knowledge and skill areas that include ethical and legal responsibilities, financial theories, market analytics, value creation through integrated production and marketing of goods, services, and information, group and individual dynamics in organizations, statistical data analysis and management science in support of decision-making processes, the influence of information technologies on the structure and processes of organizations and economies and the roles and techniques of management, and the domestic and global economic environments of organizations.

 Admission Requirements